zyclonite/gw2live/README.md

 gw2live utilizes the GuildWars 2 API to create a dynamic web experience for the PvE and WvW maps In combination with the gw2live-client project, live player position data can be used to see the current player position of all partitipants in one channel

-To see gw2live in action go to: http://gw2map.com

 ## Source

 The project's source code is hosted at: